Accessibility Percolation with Rough Mount Fuji labels: Introduction

 \begin{remark} In Theorem \ref{theomultitype} we specify a critical parameter $m_c(\theta)$ in terms of $\theta$.
 However, it is easy to see that $m_c(\theta)$ is strictly decreasing as a function of $\theta$, with $m_c(1)=1$ and $\lim_{\theta\to 0}m_c(\theta)=\infty$ (for the latter, note that $Q_\theta(x)\to e^{-x}$ uniformly on compacts as $\theta\to 0$); and therefore we may also define $\theta_c(m)$ for $m\ge 1$ implicitly as the unique value of $\theta$ such that $m_c(\theta)=m$. \end{remark}

 One can see numerically that $m\theta_c(m)\to 1/e$ as $m\to\infty$, or equivalently that $\theta m_c(\theta)\to 1/e$ as $\theta\to 0$.
 In fact, we are able to give an explicit lower bound on $\theta_c$ that matches this $1/e$ asymptotic, and which holds for much more general trees, not only Bienaym\'e-Galton-Watson trees.
-In order to state this we must recall the definition of the branching number $\br T$, a measure of how fast the tree grows.
-For further details we refer to \cite{lyons_peres:probability_on_trees}.
+In order to state this we must recall the definition of the branching number $\br T$ of a tree $T$.

-In order to define the branching number, we must first introduce the concept of a cutset.
+A detailed discussion of the branching number can be found in \cite{lyons_peres:probability_on_trees}.
+The formulation that will be most convenient for our purposes requires the concept of a cutset.

 \begin{definition} We say that $\Pi\subset V\setminus\{\rho\}$ is a \emph{cutset} separating $\rho$ and $\infty$ if every infinite (simple) path from $\rho$ must include at least one vertex from $\Pi$. \end{definition}